Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Standard form

 \section{Standard form}

-The difficulties presented by global standard form in towers do not particularly depend on whether a certain step in a tower is Kummer or Artin-Schreier; notably, Kummer extensions are no easier to handle than Artin-Schreier extensions in this respect.
-This includes even two-step towers, where each step consists of either kind of extension.
-In this section, we give an illustration of several cases where a global standard form may be obtained for towers.
-We note that these cases include all the bases which we have referenced in existing literature, as well as others.
-Furthermore, we elaborate on the various difficulties associated with finding a generator in global standard form.
-Currently, the only positive evidence that we have for the non-existence of global standard form of generators in a tower derives from the fact that such a standard form does not exist for unramified extensions.
+The difficulties presented by global standard form for towers do not particularly depend on whether a certain step in a tower is Kummer or Artin-Schreier.
+For example, Kummer extensions are no easier to handle than Artin-Schreier extensions in this respect; this includes even two-step towers, where each step consists of either kind of extension.
+In this section, we give an illustration of several special cases where a global standard form may be obtained for towers.
+We note that these cases include all of the bases which we have referenced in existing literature, as well as some others.
+We also elaborate on the various difficulties associated with finding a generator in global standard form.
+Currently, the only evidence that we have for the non-existence of global standard form for generators in a tower derives from the fact that such a standard form does not exist for unramified extensions.
 It would be very useful if other examples of non-existence could be found, and we also leave this as an open question.